-Witness where the physical fitness movement of the 20th century began here at the Original Muscle Beach launched back in the 1930s.
-Feats of athleticism are still celebrated at here and workout apparatus remains available to the public.
+Witness where the physical fitness movement of the 20th century began at the Original Muscle Beach.
+Feats of athleticism are still celebrated here and workout apparatus remains available and open to the public.

-Fueled by Heal the Bay’s dedication to preserving the local waters and aquatic life, Heal the Bay Aquarium encourages marine life education and conservation.
-Featuring 100-plus Santa Monica Bay species, special exhibits and touch tanks, the aquarium is as fun as it is important.
+Fueled by its dedication to preserving the local waters and aquatic life, Heal the Bay Aquarium encourages marine life education and conservation.
+Featuring 100-plus Santa Monica Bay species, special exhibits and touch tanks, the aquarium is as fun as it is educational.

 See All Things to DoView All